Eya Laure: Collegiate career

 She then played her rookie year in the Seniors division with UST Tigresses on UAAP Season 81 Women's Volleyball, where they end up with a silver medal.
 Laure was awarded “Rookie of the Year” and “1st Best Outside Spiker”.
 She is also the Season's Best Attacker and Rank 2nd for Most Valuable Player behind Sisi Rondina.

 Laure returned to play with UST Tigresses on UAAP Season 84 Women's Volleyball and UAAP Season 85 Women's Volleyball after the COVID-19 pandemic, where they finished 4th on both occasions.
 Laure, although not officially awarded, was the Best Scorer for both Season 84 and Season 85.

 She forewent her last playing year in UAAP to play in PVL, a Professional Volleyball League, with Chery Tiggo Crossovers in 2023.

 Professional career

-Laure debuted on 2023 Premier Volleyball League Invitational Conference with Chery Tiggo Crossovers where they placed 8th out of 13 teams.

-Few months later, they played on 2023 Premier Volleyball League Second All-Filipino Conference where they finished 4th out of 12 teams.
+Laure made her Premier Volleyball League (PVL) debut at the 2023 Invitational Conference with Chery Tiggo Crossovers where they placed 8th out of 13 teams.
+Few months later, they played on 2023 Second All-Filipino Conference where they finished 4th out of 12 teams.
 Laure was hailed as the "1st Best Outside Spiker", her first ever individual award in a professional league.

 In 2024 PNVF Champions League for Women, she bagged a bronze medal with Chery Tiggo Crossovers, her first podium finish since 2019 and on her professional career.
-On that same year, she parted ways with the team.
+She then played on 2024 PVL All-Filipino Conference where they once again finished 4th out of 12 teams.
+On that same year, she parted ways with Chery Tiggo Crossovers.
+A non-compete clause reportedly made her unable to sign with another PVL team for a year.

+On January 1, 2026, it was announced that Eya would join the Choco Mucho Flying Titans beginning with the 2026 All-Filipino Conference.